ClaireSenga/wireframing/README.md

      - Design Handoff: Tools for handing off designs to developers with specifications and assets.
    - Why It’s Useful: InVision is especially powerful for creating high-fidelity prototypes that closely resemble the final product.

+## Benefits of Wireframing in Software Development

+### 1. **Guiding the Design Process**
+   - **Clarifying Layout and Structure**: Wireframes help designers and developers visualize the structure of the interface before adding detailed elements such as colors and images.
+By focusing on layout and functionality, wireframes allow teams to define a clear and organized design path.
+   - **Example**: In the early stages of the project, wireframes are used to quickly sketch out the layout of key screens, such as the homepage or the product page of an e-commerce site.
+This helps identify where important elements like buttons, images, and text will be placed, ensuring a functional flow.

+### 2. **Facilitating Communication Among Team Members**
+   - **Aligning Stakeholders**: Wireframes serve as a visual tool for aligning all team members (designers, developers, and stakeholders) on the direction of the project.
+Since wireframes are simple, they can be easily understood by people from different disciplines, ensuring everyone is on the same page.
+   - **Example**: A wireframe for an app’s onboarding process can be shared with the team, enabling developers to understand how to implement features like user registration, while designers can focus on improving the flow and user experience.

+### 3. **Identifying Usability Challenges Early**
+   - **Testing Ideas**: Wireframes provide a low-cost, low-risk opportunity to test the layout and user flow before investing time and resources into high-fidelity designs or development.
+This early stage allows teams to identify usability issues, such as confusing navigation or misplaced elements, before they become costly problems.
+   - **Example**: In a wireframe for a checkout page, the design team might realize that the "Proceed to Payment" button is too far from the product details, making it harder for users to find.
+By catching this issue early in the wireframing stage, adjustments can be made before moving forward with high-fidelity designs.

+### 4. **Improving Collaboration with Clients and Stakeholders**
+   - **Getting Feedback**: Wireframes act as a simple representation that can be easily shared with clients or stakeholders for feedback.
+This feedback is more actionable than simply discussing concepts or ideas because wireframes give a tangible look at the proposed design.
+   - **Example**: A client may request changes to the navigation structure of an app.
+By reviewing a wireframe, the client can suggest specific changes, such as adding a "Search" bar, and developers can quickly integrate these suggestions into the design.

+### 5. **Reducing Development Time and Costs**
+   - **Minimizing Revisions**: Since wireframes define the user interface structure early on, it helps in reducing the need for extensive revisions later in the development phase.
+A solid wireframe acts as a blueprint, reducing misunderstandings between design and development teams.
+   - **Example**: If the layout of a mobile app screen is clearly defined in a wireframe, developers can start coding the interface without needing to make constant adjustments based on unclear design specifications.